learn-co-students/phrg-array-CRUD-lab-pca-000/README.md

 The last element of an array is considered to be stored at an index of `-1`.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-array-CRUD-lab/pulls) or [pull-request](https://github.com/learn-co-curriculum/phrg-array-CRUD-lab/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Array Lab: Create, Retrieve, Update, Delete</p>